Get a parentage order

 Requirements for a parentage order

 For a court to make a parentage order, there must have been a medical or social need for the surrogacy.
-According to the Surrogacy Act this means the woman must be:
+According to the Surrogacy Act, this means you are eligible if the intended parent(s) are either:

 - unable to become pregnant, carry a pregnancy or give birth

-- likely to affected her child with a genetic condition or disorder, or the child’s health or life at risk, if she does conceive
+- likely to affect the child with a genetic condition or disorder, or put the child’s health or life at risk

-- unlikely to survive a pregnancy or birth, or likely to have her health significantly affected.
+- unlikely to survive a pregnancy or birth, or likely to have their health significantly affected.

 The surrogacy arrangement must: